amged-alamari/Employee-Satisfaction/README.md

 - Understand what drives employee performance ratings.
 - Visualize trends and disparities in compensation and ratings.
 - Build a predictive model to classify employee performance.
+- Present findings in a concise and visual format (PowerPoint included).

 ---